Liafanx/mtproxymax-metrics/README.md

 ## ⚠️ Important Notes

-1. **MTProtoMax Required:** This viewer only works with [MTProtoMax](https://github.com/SamNet-dev/MTProxyMax).
+1. **MTProxyMax Required:** This viewer only works with [MTProxyMax](https://github.com/SamNet-dev/MTProxyMax).
 Install it first.
-2. **Metrics must be enabled:** Ensure Prometheus metrics are enabled in MTProtoMax configuration.
+2. **Metrics must be enabled:** Ensure Prometheus metrics are enabled in MTProxyMax configuration.
 3. **Default port 9090:** If you changed the metrics port, use `--url` flag.
 4. **Root access:** Installation requires root/sudo privileges.